We may have a chocolate & black litter on the way! If breeding was successful, pups would be due around Sept 8th

 Labrador retrievers are natural choices for guide dogs and companions alike because they are so friendly, well-mannered, and can be trained to do extraordinary things.
 Do you have a Labrador?
 Tell us about your pet in the comments below and let us know if you want to see a video about a specific breed.----Check out TestTube Video for more videos!Posted by Discovery News on Monday, August 3, 2015

-Pups are sent to their new homes with AKC limited registration, as most families who purchase from me are purely looking for the healthiest and best puppies available to serve as working dogs or the family pet.
+Pups are sent to their new homes with AKC limited registration, as most families who get a dog from us are purely looking for the healthiest and best puppies available to serve as working dogs or the family pet.
 If you are interested in full registration, with plans to breed or show your dog, please let me know and we'll make other arrangements.

 Our Breeding Program